-- 1. A cover letter with primary contact information - 2.
-A detailed work plan that identifies the major tasks of work - 3.
-A list of major concerns associated with completing the work - 4.
-A detailed work schedule for specific projects as requested - 5.
-A manpower estimate for specific projects as requested - 6.
-Updated SF 330 Parts I and II if necessary
+- 1. A cover letter with primary contact information, - 2.
+A detailed work plan that identifies the major tasks of work, - 3.
+A list of major concerns associated with completing the work, - 4.
+A detailed work schedule for specific projects as requested, - 5.
+A manpower estimate for specific projects as requested, and - 6.
+Updated Standard Form 330 Parts I and II, if necessary.

-The Committee will review the proposals with particular attention to the five (5) listed evaluation factors for proposals and will also consider the results determined in Section IV.
-The evaluation factors with weighting of the factors will be listed in the RFP and will follow the factors listed below unless otherwise indicated in the RFP.
+The Committee will review the proposals with particular attention to the five (5) listed evaluation factors for the proposals and will also consider the results determined in Section IV.
+The evaluation factors and their relative importance will be listed in the RFP if any of the factors are different from the list below.

-No. Evaluation Factors for Proposals Maximum Points Possible 1 Obvious indication that the scope of work is clearly understood 20 2 Comprehensive, coherent, and detailed work plan (may include innovative concepts or alternatives, quality control procedures) 20 3 Realistic work schedule when applicable (work load capacity) 10 4 Proposed working office location, need for a local office, and any local representative 5 5 Identification of subconsultants and responsiveness to DBE goals and opportunities 5 6 Total Points for LOI 40 Total Points for Proposals 100
+No. Evaluation Factors for Proposals Maximum Points Possible 1 Obvious indication that the scope of work is clearly understood 20 2 Comprehensive, coherent, and detailed work plan 20 3 Realistic work schedule when applicable 10 4 Proposed working office location, need for a local office, and any local representative 5 5 Identification of sub-consultants and responsiveness to DBE goals and opportunities 5 6 Total Points for LOI 40 Total Points for Proposals 100

-\Locality preference shall not be based on political or jurisdictional boundaries and may be applied on a project-by-project basis for contracts where a need has been established for a consultant to provide a local presence, a local presence will add value to the quality and efficiency of the project, and application of this criteria leaves an appropriate number of qualified consultants, given the nature and size of the project.
+Locality preference shall not be based on political or jurisdictional boundaries and may be applied on a project-by-project basis for contracts where a need has been established for a consultant to provide a local presence, a local presence will add value to the quality and efficiency of the project, and application of this criteria leaves an appropriate number of qualified consultants, given the nature and size of the project.
 (Consultants indicating that it will satisfy this factor in some manner, such as establishing a local project office, shall be considered to have satisfied this factor.)

-Using these evaluation factors, the Committee will rank the consultants based on the total score and submit the list to the Deputy Director and Chief Engineer who will either:
+Based on these evaluation factors, the Committee will rank the consultants based on the total score and submit the list to the Local Agency who will either:

-- 1. Select one firm based on the total score to enter negotiations with; or - 2.
+- 1. Select one (1) firm to enter negotiations with; or - 2.
 Select - a.
-Multiple firms based on total score for an on-call or IDIQ contract; or - b.
+Multiple firms for an IDIQ contract; or - b.
 Three or more firms to interview (a firm may present additional information concerning their proposal at the interview).
-After the interviews, the Committee re-evaluates the firms based on the interview and the same evaluation factors as noted previously.
+After the interviews, the Committee will re-evaluate the firms based on the interview and the same evaluation factors as noted previously.
+The ranking list will be submitted to the Local Agency for review and final selection.